 You can easily check whether you were mindful in a situation when you tell someone about it: if the story is rather short because you can't think of much, then your head was probably somewhere else, ie not mindful.
 So take care of yourself and what you are doing.

-Keep in mind: mindfulness and thus deceleration is less to do and a lot more to experience.
+Keep in mind: mindfulness and thus slow movement is less to do and a lot more to experience.